M66B/FairEmail/docs/FAQ-zh-rCN.md

 The main use of the local contacts storage is to offer auto completion when no contacts permission has been granted to FairEmail.

 Another use is to generate [shortcuts](#user-content-faq31) on recent Android versions to quickly send a message to frequently contacted people.
 This is also why the number of times contacted and the last time contacted is being recorded and why you can make a contact a favorite or exclude it from favorites by long pressing it.
-This is also why the number of times contacted and the last time contacted is being recorded and why you can make a contact a favorite or exclude it from favorites by long pressing it.

 The list of contacts is sorted on number of times contacted and the last time contacted.

 By default only names and addresses to whom you send messages to will be recorded.
 You can change this in the send settings.
-You can change this in the send settings.

 <br />